EdinburghNLP/csi-corpus/README.md

 If you would like to obtain the visual and auditory features used in this work please email l.frermann@ed.ac.uk.
-Please note that in order for us to make these available to you, you must purchase the CSI Las Vegas DVDs (seasons 1-5) which are available on sites like Amazon and eBay.
+Please note that in order for us to make these available to you, you must purchase the CSI:Crime Scene Investigation DVDs (seasons 1-5) which are available on sites like
+Amazon and eBay.

 If you use this data in your research please cite the following paper: